 Submission of an official STEP (Society for Testing English Proficiency) score of at least Pre-1st Grade.
 Certain degree programs, require a 1st Grade score.
 This exam is administered exclusively in Japan to Japanese students by the Society for Testing English Proficiency, Inc. (http://www.eiken.or.jp).
 It is recognized by the Japanese Ministry of Education.

-Submission of an official IELTS (International English Language Testing System) score of at least 6.5.
-Certain degree programs may require IELTS scores greater than Band 6.5.
+Submission of an official IELTS (International English Language Testing System) score of at least an overall band score 6.5.
+Certain degree programs may require IELTS scores greater than overall band 6.5.
 The IELTS test is administered by the University of Cambridge English for Speakers of Other Languages (ESOL) Examinations, the British Council, and IELTS Australia (http://www.ielts.org).

-Please note: Any course work taught in a language other than English, will require a transcript evaluation.
+Please note: Any course work taught in a language other than English, may require a transcript evaluation.

 Maintaining Immigration Status - The Office of International Student and Scholar Services (OISSS), located in St Thomas Hall, will provide out-of-classroom support for international students.
 This support includes assistance in maintaining proper immigration status.
 International students must contact the Office of International Student and Scholar Services if any of the following circumstances occur:

-2. To report schedule changes that reduce the credit load to less than full-time status (i.e., less than 6 credit hours);
+- To report schedule changes that reduce the credit load to less than full-time status (i.e.,less than 6 credit hours);

-3. To request authorization before starting an internship/curricular practical training/ optional practical training or perform any off campus employment;
+- To request authorization before starting an internship/curricular practical training/optional practical training or perform any off campus employment;

 The office strongly encourages international students to consult with the OISSS on all matters that may affect immigration status.
 A complete set of regulations that pertain to international students and their immigration status is available in the OISSS.